nationskollen/docs/api/README.md

 {
     "type": "bearer",
     "token": "<opaque token>"
+    "scope": "<scope>"
 }
 ```
+The scopes that are valid at this moment are:

+- Admin
+- Staff
+- None

 #### Response - Error
 Based on the `email` and `password` request contents, the `errors` array might